 Angel investing – why do it?

-Although fintech has attracted more money in the UK than any other industry, studies show 75% of the funds have been concentrated into just 22 companies.
+Although fintech has attracted more money in the UK than any other industry, 61% of the funds have been concentrated into just 22 companies according to Dealroom.
 That leaves something of a shortfall for smaller newcomers, who must fight to be seen amid the high-profile challenger banks and dominant payment solutions.

 While there are dedicated early-stage funds, crowdfunding sites and accelerators, attracting seed money in Europe often falls on angel investors.
 Even the British Business Bank is not active in this space, while its subsidiary Angel Co-Fund, has only backed 18 seed rounds across 49 investments.

 “The reality is that most seed or post-seed-stage companies don’t meet the monthly or annual revenue threshold levels of VCs.
 Therefore Angel networks are the main way for them to raise funding,” one regular Angel’s Den attendee, Brendan Bradley, explained.